Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE-ML/Design_Tutorials/06-farrow_filter/README.md

 | Coefficients data type | `int16` |
 | Delay input data type | `int16` |

-**IMPORTANT**: Before beginning the tutorial, make sure that you have read and followed the *Vitis Software Platform Release Notes* (v2025.2) for setting up the software and installing the VEK280 base platform.
+**IMPORTANT**: Before beginning the tutorial, make sure to read and follow *Vitis Software Platform Release Notes* (v2025.2) for setting up the software and installing the VEK280 base platform.

 Before starting this tutorial, run the following steps: